 September 29, 2017

-Congratulations to Clara Adolphs for winning the Mosman Art Prize Emerging Artist Award for her portrait Sal, 2017.
-This is the second occasion on which she has won this award.
-This artwork is a portrait of artist and friend Sally Anderson.
+Clara Adolphs has won the Mosman Art Prize Emerging Artist Award for her portrait Sal, 2017 for her portrait of artist and friend Sally Anderson.
 This is the second time Clara has been awarded the prize.

 Clara Adolphs Sal, 2017, oil on linen, 83 x 67cm